BlueBrain/NeuroM/doc/source/morph_stats.rst

 1. ``neurite``: these are morphometrics obtained from neurites, e.g. branch orders, section lengths, bifurcation angles, path lengths.
-2. ``morphology``: these are morphometrics that can be applied to a whole morphology, e.g. the soma radius, the trunk radii, etc.
+2. ``neuron``: these are morphometrics that can be applied to a whole morphology, e.g. the soma radius, the trunk radii, etc.

 Each category sub-item (section_lengths, soma_radius, etc) corresponds to a